 Other products cost less

-The pump can move up to 3,720 gallons per hour at 0-foot lift, and 3,100 gallons per hour at a 10-foot lift.
-It also has a backup system that can pump up to 2,000 gallons per hour, and 1,000 gallons per hour under power-outage conditions.
+The pump can move up to 3,720 gallons per hour at 0-foot lift and 3,100 gallons per hour at a 10-foot lift.
+It also has a backup system that can pump up to 2,000 gallons per hour, as well as 1,000 gallons per hour under power-outage conditions.

-The monitoring panel operates 24 hours per day and alerts to a plethora of indications; for example, if the pump activates or fails, required battery changes, an interrupted power supply, water needed in the battery compartment, and whether the system is operating properly.
+The monitoring panel operates 24 hours per day and alerts to a plethora of indications, including pump activation or failure, required battery changes, an interrupted power supply, water needed in the battery compartment, and whether the system is operating properly.
 It does require a battery, which is sold separately and adds to the system's high cost.